Code of Conduct for School Governing Boards

 - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of the school.
-Our actions within the school and the local community will reflect this.
+Our actions within the school and in our personal lives will reflect this.

 - We will actively support and challenge the Headteacher.

-- We acknowledge the accepting office as a governor includes the commitment of significant amounts of time and energy.
+- We acknowledge that as a governor, the role includes the commitment of significant amounts of time and energy.

 - We will each involve ourselves actively in the work of the governing board, and accept our fair share of responsibilities, including service on committees and working groups.

 - We will make full efforts to attend all meetings and where we cannot attend, explain in advance why we are unable to.

 - We will get to know the school well and respond to opportunities to involve ourselves in school activities.

 - We will visit the school, with all visits to school arranged in advance with the staff and undertaken within the framework established by the governing board and agreed with the Headteacher.

 - We will consider seriously our individual and collective needs for training and development and will undertake relevant training.

 - We will strive to work as a team in which constructive working relationships are actively promoted.